twl8n/twl8n.github.io/index.md

 We sell sorghum syrup and corn meal at our farm.
 Both are grown here using sustainable practices, free from herbicides and pesticides.
 We currently have Cherokee White corn meal.
 Cherokee White is an open pollenated, heritage, dent corn that makes sweet, fluffy corn bread.
 We have also grown Bloody Butcher corn.

-Pure Sorghum syrup, 1 pint $10
+- Pure Sorghum syrup, 1 pint $10
-Cherokee White corn meal, 1 pound $2.50
+- Cherokee White corn meal, 1 pound $2.50

 #### Corn planting

-Now that the soil has warmed up, we planted Cherokee White dent corn, which is the best for making corn meal.
+Corn is planted in the late spring, when the soil has warmed up.
 Tom has the planter ready to go in this photo.

 ![](2019_corn_planter.jpg)